yurika-upadhyaya/CodeForAccessHackathon/README.md

 ## **Repository Structure**

-- **/README.md**
-  The main resource for the hackathon, providing an overview, instructions, and links to additional guides.

-- **/color-contrast-enhancer**
-  Contains starter code, instructions, and resources specific to the Color Contrast Enhancer challenge.

-- **/accessible-form-validation**
-  Contains starter code, instructions, and resources specific to the Accessible Form Validation challenge.

-- **/keyboard-friendly-navigation**
+- **/public**
-  Contains starter code, instructions, and resources specific to the Keyboard-Friendly Navigation challenge.
+  Contains public files, including `index.html`, which serves as the entry point for the application.

 - **/resources**
-  A collection of guides on HTML, CSS, JavaScript, React basics, Git workflow, accessibility principles, and AWS Amplify deployment instructions.
+  Includes the following guides to assist participants:
+  - **AccessibilityGuide.md**: Key accessibility principles and tips for each challenge.
+  - **GitGuide.md**: Essential Git commands to manage branches and push code.
+  - **ReactCheatSheet.md**: Quick reference for basic React concepts.

+- **/src**
+  The main source folder containing all components and styling files:

+  - **/components**
+    - **/AccessibleFormValidation**
+      - **FormValidation.js**: Starter code for the Accessible Form Validation challenge.
+      - **instructions.md**: Instructions specific to this challenge.

+    - **/ColorContrastEnhancer**
+      - **ContrastToggle.js**: Starter code for the Color Contrast Enhancer challenge.
+      - **instructions.md**: Instructions specific to this challenge.

+    - **/KeyboardFriendlyNavigation**
+      - **KeyboardNav.js**: Starter code for the Keyboard-Friendly Navigation challenge.
+      - **instructions.md**: Instructions specific to this challenge.

+- **/css**
+  Contains CSS files for general styling and specific component styles:
+  - **App.css**: Styles for the main application.
+  - **index.css**: Basic and accessibility-focused styles.

+- **App.js**
+  The main application file, which includes the layout and rendering logic.

+- **index.js**
+  The entry point for rendering the React application.

+- **.gitignore**
+  Specifies files and folders to be ignored by Git, such as node_modules and build outputs.

+- **README.md**
+  The main documentation file with the overview, instructions, and checklist for the hackathon.

+- **amplify.yml**
+  Configuration file for AWS Amplify to automate deployments for each branch.

+- **package.json & package-lock.json**
+  Lists project dependencies and scripts used to run, build, and manage the application.

 ## **Getting Started**